otmanesat/HireMeKnow/PULL_REQUEST.md

 No migration needed as this is a new feature.

 ## Checklist
-- [x] Implemented all required features from TASK-004
+- [x] Implemented all required features from TASK-005
 - [x] Added comprehensive tests
 - [x] Added TypeScript types
 - [x] Documented code
-- [x] Tested persistence
 - [x] Fixed all linting errors
 - [x] Generated test report

 ## Related Issues
-Closes TASK-004-state-management
+Closes TASK-005-testing-infrastructure

 ## Screenshots
-N/A - This is a backend implementation
+N/A - This is a testing infrastructure implementation

 ## Next Steps
-1. Integrate with UI components
-2. Add performance monitoring
+1. Add more component tests
+2. Implement visual regression testing
 3. Set up continuous integration
-4. Add state migration tests
+4. Create testing documentation